 Understandably, you want to steer clear of madhouse department store as they fill with busy shoppers.
 But if you’re looking to go beyond the mundane and make your shopping time a little more worthwhile, South Carolina’s top shopping spots have just that.
-From unique markets, to cute shopping districts and grand outlets, be sure to check out these 15 excellent holiday shopping destinations this season!
+From unique markets, to cute shopping districts and grand outlets, be sure to check out these 15 excellent shopping destinations this 2023 holiday season!

 You might need to bundle up if balmy Charleston weather isn’t in the forecast.
 This open-air market dates to 1804 and offers plenty of unique, handcrafted gifts, like the highly coveted sweet grass baskets.
 Not to mention you’ll be doing Charleston artisans a favor by shopping local—look for the Certified Authentic Handmade in Charleston seal.